KevinHardy-Cooper/DeltaHacks2016/README.md

 * See TO-DOs..
 * Add Better Experience for Mobile Users (CSS)

 Database Changes:
 * Add Small Ach.
 Data to prompt new Small Ach's, Change ALL code to match
 * Add Description in Database, length/type currently unknown, Change ALL code to match
 * New sql code created, upload to site.

+Choose Topics Page:
+Continue button only appears to be disabled but is still clickable, fix that.